-“Luminous Earth Grid" swept over an 8-football-field expanse of rolling hills on a cattle ranch 50 miles north of San Francisco. © Stuart Williams.
+“Luminous Earth Grid" swept over an expanse equal to 8 American football-fields at a cattle ranch 80 km (50 miles) north of San Francisco.

 Peter Selz — Curator / MoMA, New York —

 “It (Luminous Earth Grid) emanated a sense of the romantic sublime with its aura of surprise and wonder.
-It is a very, very beautiful thing… a fusion of nature, technology and art.”
+It is a very, very beautiful thing… a fusion of nature, technology and art.(review in “Art in America”)

 Andy Warhol, New York —